Every June BP publish their statistical review of world energy.

 Possibly more significant than the total CO2 emissions output is the comparison of the CO2 emissions / head for the various nation groups.
 This measure represents the level of development of various Nations.

 In 2003 China overtook the world-wide average for CO2 emissions / head and surpassed the rapidly developing nations.
-China’s emissions / head have increased in 2018 to ~6.87 tonnes / head.
-China and the EU(28) have been closely aligned since 2014 at ~6.72 tonnes / head.
-But now China at ~6.87 tonnes / head have now surpassed the average CO2 emissions / head in the EU(28).
+China’s emissions / head have increased in 2018 to ~6.92 tonnes / head.
+China and the EU(28) emissions/ head had been closely aligned since 2014 but China has now surpassed the EU(28) at ~6.49 tonnes / head.

 The EU(28) with active legal measures had reduced emissions until ~2013.
 Much of that downward trend is largely attributed to their declining economies and the displacement of industrial processes to countries with laxer environmental regimes.

-Russia, Japan, Canada and Australia have only grown their emissions/head marginally by ~1% since 2005.
+Russia, Japan, Canada and Australia have hardly grown their emissions/head since 2005.

 Russia is actively involved in backing anti-fracking campaigns throughout Europe and in the USA via its support of various NGO groups.
 This is an obvious policy to protect the large Gasprom markets for Russian Gas in the West.
-This maintains an energy stranglehold on Western nations, as was well demonstrated in the Ukraine.
-The export of Fracked gas from the USA to Europe and indigenous fracking for example in the UK may progressively break such a stranglehold.
+This has achieved an energy stranglehold on Western nations, as was well demonstrated in the Ukraine.
+The export of Fracked gas from the USA to Europe and the possibility of indigenous fracking might break such a stranglehold, if the local protests can be ignored.

-China, (still nominally considered here as a “Developing Nation”, according to its un-concerned attitude to the Paris climate accord), showed domestic CO2 emission growth of 2.14%, 199,000,000 tonnes in 2018.
+China, (still nominally considered here as a “Developing Nation”), according to its un-concerned attitude to the Paris climate accord, showed domestic CO2 emission growth of 2.14%, 314,000,000 tonnes in 2019.
 However, China is also promoting the use of Coal-firing for electricity generation both domestically, (300 – 500 Coal-fired plants) and across the Developing world with some 300 new Coal-fired generating plants currently in the pipeline.

 European Union (28) CO2 Emissions

-When the participating nations particularly in the environmentally active / Green aware EU are compared with Chinese CO2 emissions/head, an interesting picture arises, as follows.
+When the participating nations particularly in the environmentally active / Green aware EU are compared with Chinese CO2 emissions/head, the following picture arises.

-At 4.31 tonnes/head, France, has the lowest CO2 emission rates in the developed world.
+At 4.26 tonnes/head, France, has the lowest CO2 emission rates in the developed world, below the global average.
 This is entirely due to the French long-term commitments to electricity generation by Nuclear energy.
-The French experience shows that low CO2 emissions can be achieved in a developed country providing consistent power supplies but that they are unlikely to be achieved using unreliable Weather Dependent Renewable Energy technologies.
-That fact makes President Macron’s stated intention to reduce Nuclear generation from ~75% to 50% particularly anachronistic.
+The French experience shows that comparatively low CO2 emissions can be achieved in a developed country using consistent Nuclear power supplies.
+Nonetheless they are unlikely to be met using unreliable Weather Dependent Renewable Energy technologies.

-At 8.78 tonnes /head, Germany virtually is alone amongst the EU(28) still substantially exceeds the CO2 emissions/head level of China and the EU(28) average, in spite of its major costly policy of “die Energiewende”.
-Germany, one of the largest CO2 emitters in Europe, has emissions/head ~100% higher than the worldwide average but it is only ~31% higher than China.
-Germany’s emissions / head had increased recently because they are now burning much larger quantities of brown coal to compensate for the “irrational” closure of their nuclear generating capacity.
-Following the Fukushima disaster, the German government position of rapidly eliminating nuclear power in a country with no earthquake risk and no chance of tsunamis is emotional, irrational and should be non-tenable.
+At 8.78 tonnes /head, Germany virtually is alone amongst the EU(28) still substantially exceeds the CO2 emissions/head level of China and is well above the EU(28) average, in spite of its major costly policy of “die Energiewende” resulting in the world’s highest power costs.
+Germany, one of the largest CO2 emitters in Europe, has emissions/head about twice the worldwide average but it is only ~21% higher than China.
+Germany’s emissions / head had increased recently because they are now burning large quantities of brown coal to compensate for the “irrational” closure of their nuclear generating capacity.
+Following the Fukushima disaster, the German government position of rapidly eliminating nuclear power in a country with no earthquake risk and no chance of tsunamis is emotional and should have been non-tenable.

 The futility of Western de-carbonisation

-It is clear that CO2 emissions are continuing to grow in the Developing World.
-This growth in CO2 emissions should be anticipated to continue indefinitely.
+It is clear that CO2 emissions are continuing to grow in the Developing World and can be anticipated to continue indefinitely.

-Western industrial companies are bound to seek more congenial energy / business environments, with laxer attitudes towards CO2 emissions to maintain the performance of their businesses.
-So, the futility of the expenditure of vast resources on Green activities in Germany and throughout the Western world is clear.
+Western industrial companies will seek more congenial energy / business environments, with laxer attitudes towards CO2 emissions to maintain the performance of their businesses.
+So, the futility of the expenditure of vast resources on Green activities in Europe and throughout the Western world is clear.

-But the self-harming actions of the Western Governments in response to Alarmist Green thinking have already caused gross risks to Western energy security by the imposition of unreliable and intermittent Weather Dependent Renewables, with substantially increased costs for private energy users damaging the economics of all Western manufacturing industries.
+But the self-harming actions of the Western Governments in response to Alarmist Green thinking have already caused gross risks to Western energy security by the imposition of unreliable and intermittent Weather Dependent Renewables, with substantially increased costs for private energy users, in addition to damaging the economics of all Western manufacturing industries.

 The effective elimination of Fracking as a technique for fossil fuel recovery in Western Europe is self-inflicted harm by “Green Virtue Signalling” have been to the financial benefit of Russia and China in the continuation of “a covert Cold War”.